shabin5785/react-notes/Notes_1.md

 match also has Params, which is the url parameters ( or route parameters)

 - react is a SPA and selectively loads components to provide routing.
 Now if we use normal a links, then entire app needs to be re rendered.
 So react router has a Link component ,that on clicking will be load only the component needed and not entire app.

+- it also has a history parameter.
+We can push a component to the history ( say on button click or load) and the page will be routed there ( component loaded ).
+This is another way compared to Link to navigate